 In the early 2010's the Chaplain - Martin Prewer - transformed the ministry from being one of a sole practitioner to training and supporting a team of volunteers.
 These volunteers - known as Assistant Chaplains - had pastoral responsibility for a place, such as one of the hospitals or an aged care venue, and would visit their 'place' on a weekly basis.
 Martin's role now added an element of co-ordination, training and support.

-In 2012, Andrew Shearer-Cox became the new Chaplain Coordinator, and in 2013, the position became full-time, with thanks to funding support from the closure of Uniting Church congreagtions, such as St. Cuthbert's in Ballarat West.
+In 2012, Andrew Shearer-Cox became the new Chaplain Coordinator, and in 2013, the position became full-time, with thanks to funding support from the closure of Uniting Church congregations, such as St. Cuthbert's - Ballarat West, Pleasant Street UCA & Wendouree UCA.
 Since this time, the Chaplaincy ministry has seen the number of volunteers grow, the number of venues covered grow and the variety of ways Chaplaincy seeks to provide pastoral support in the Ballarat community.